1116 Pendrell St (DP-2020-00054) development application

 By whose authority and direction has this development been posted on Shape Your City when it is not listed on the COV Rezoning Application page?

-WhyKidOurselves asked over 3 years ago
+WhyKidOurselves asked about 4 years ago

 This is a conditional development permit application submitted based on the RM-5B District Schedule.
 This is not a rezoning application.